 I get oxytocin when I injaculate as well, as it’s found in semen and orgasms increase oxytocin release.

-I’ve experimented with both the Oxytocin spray and the Oxytocin sublingual.
+I’ve experimented with oxytocin both in the spray and sublingual forms.

 I did a mega-dosing experiment with the lozenge by taking 10-15 (10-15X the dosage), with no ill effect.
 The lozenges can reach the hypothalamus and brain stem that isn’t protected by the brain barrier, but it can’t enter the brain because oxytocin can’t cross the brain barrier.
 I notice small effects, but nothing significant.